reverentgeek/okta.github.io/_source/_posts/2019-09-05-laravel-authentication.md

 </div>
 ```

-Go back to the home page at `http://localhost:8000/` and if you're logged in, you will see the text with your name in it.
+Go back to the home page at `http://localhost:8000/`.
+If you're logged in, you will see the text with your name in it.

 ## Add a Page For Logged-in Users Only

-Next, create a new route and controller method in HomeController for a new personal home page that will only be accessible to logged-in users.
+Next, create a new route and controller method in `HomeController` for a new personal home page that will only be accessible to logged-in users.

 `routes/web.php`